kwjun/RedbitWeather/README.md

 * jQuery

 ###Description
-* When the page is loaed, it gets weather information based on your current geolocation() using google's API
+* When the page is loaed, it gets weather information based on your current geolocation(longitude latitude) using google's API
 * To enter city (or any keyword like postal code), hover mouse pointer over the magnefying glass icon.